 Scientific and Societal Uncertainties

 The largest scientific uncertainties are likely in cloud feedbacks.
 At the currently small temperature changes already seen, cloud feedback appears to be a small net positive (i.e. clouds amplify the GHG induced warming), but we can't rule out that it is in fact a small net negative, although there is no evidence nor theoretical backing that they are or should be negative.
 For larger temperature rises such as are expected we have not enough theoretical or computational ability to say with confidence how clouds will respond.
 Increased cirrus clouds such as we might expect from stronger, taller convective storms driven by the warmer ocean would, in and of themselves, be a positive feedback, but there may be other effects.
 Aerosol feedbacks are also not as well understood as needed.
 Sulfate aerosols act to cool climate, but soot aerosols act the opposite.
 Aerosols also act as cloud condensation nuclei.
 The greatest uncertainty in aerosol calculations is how much humans will contribute pollution aerosols into the future.
 Global climate models usually assume no cloud feedbacks, which is consistent with observations so far.
 Aerosol assumptions vary.
 Is it possible that in the hotter future climate regime a strong negative cloud feedback could develop and significantly reduce eventual heating?
 Not impossible to rule out but I've yet to see a paper which has survived critical scrutiny by climatologists which predicts this.
 Recent studies in fact say the opposite (Sherwood et al. 2013 in Nature).
 And we have certainly seen extreme climates in paleo climate data.
 Confronted with this, we could nevertheless cross our fingers and hope.
-Is it possible that despite warming, that Greenland will acquire enough more ice at its highest elevations through increasingly humid air to offset melting at the coast and reduce sea level rise?
-Can't rule this out with confidence, but it is certainly not consistent with what we have seen with recent data, nor with paleo data from past interglacial climate periods.
+Is it possible that despite warming, that Greenland will acquire enough additional ice at its highest elevations through increasingly humid air to offset melting at the coast and moderate sea level rise?
+Can't rule this out with confidence, but it is certainly inconsistent with the best and most current data, and quite inconsistent with paleo data from past interglacial climate periods.

 Equilibrium response of the global temperature as a function of CO2 concentrations, based on three different approaches. a) from the PALEOSENS workshop, using data from the late Pleistocene of the past 800 kyr; b) Using data of the past 20 Myr from RW_11; c) Based on JH_12 using similar data of the past 800 kyr as in a); and d) Combination of all three approaches.
 Plotted areas include uncertainty estimates of one standard deviation from PALEOSENS.

-ECS with "fast" response only is 2.2-4.8 C. Millenium+ length feedback equilibrium gives ECS=~7C
+ECS with "fast" response only is 2.2-4.8 C. Millenium and longer time scale feedbacks give ECS=~7C

 Range is 2-5 Celsius